Maurizio Sarri: Napoli

-In his first season, Sarri brought in Elseid Hysaj, Pepe Reina and Allan.
-The trio would go on to be first-team stalwarts for the following campaign, as Napoli finished runners-up to Juventus.
-Sarri extended his stay at the club until 2020 on 27 May 2016.
-Two months later, Juventus would manage to sign Gonzalo Higuaín from Napoli for €90 million in the summer, who had managed to equal the record for most goals scored in a singular Serie A season, with 36.
-However, Sarri vetoed the possibility of spending the money on a like-for-like replacement, instead, spending sparingly on weaker positions in the side to improve on depth, while tinkering with his squad to compensate for the loss of Higuaín.
+In the summer of 2016, Juventus managed to sign Gonzalo Higuaín from Napoli for €90 million in the summer, who had managed to equal the record for most goals scored in a singular Serie A season, with 36; however, Sarri vetoed the possibility of spending the money on a like-for-like replacement, instead spending sparingly on weaker positions in the side to improve on depth, while tinkering with his squad to compensate for the loss of Higuaín.
 This was achieved through the positional change of Dries Mertens, originally a wide-forward, who was played more centrally the following season.
 This worked to great effect, as the Belgian netted 28 goals as the club finished third in 2017, while Sarri was voted the league's coach of the year, and received the Enzo Bearzot Award.

 Sarri, whose Napoli side had concluded the first half of the 2015–16 season Serie A in first place, gained the title "Campioni d'Inverno" ("Winter Champions") for the first time in 26 years.
 Although Napoli ultimately ended the season in third place, the team's results in the first half of the season led him to believe he had constructed a side capable of winning the league the following season.
 Napoli would begin the 2017–18 season in fantastic form, setting a team record for most consecutive league victories, with 8.
 It also took the club until December to register a league defeat, while waiting three months for another, registering ten straight victories in the process.
 The club also regained the title of "Campioni d'Inverno" from the previous campaign.

+In March 2018, Sarri came under further criticism in the media when he was accused of making sexist comments when responding to female reporter Titti Improta of Canale 21, who had asked him in a post-match interview if he thought that Napoli's title challenge had been compromised; he subsequently apologised, later also adding that he had been joking.
 Napoli finished the 2017–18 Serie A season in second place, four points behind Juventus.
 On 23 May 2018, Sarri was replaced as head coach by Carlo Ancelotti.
+When asked about these two incidents in his first press conference with Chelsea in July 2018, Sarri expressed regret regarding his behaviour, commenting: "These were mistakes, that is for sure.
+I think that those who know me very well cannot define me in this way – not homophobic or sexist or racist, absolutely not.
+I am an extremely open person, and I do not have these kinds of problems, and I hope to show this when I work here and live here."